LozenChen/GhostModForTas/README.md

 - "StartGhostRecording" and "StartGhostReplay" should be before the first frame in the tas file.
 Or at least, they should be put in the same position of a tas file.
 Otherwise, you will find that the Ghost starts running earlier/later than it should be.

-- When tas ends, the mode will return to PLAY or OFF mode, depending on its original value.
+- When tas ends, the mode will return to PLAY or OFF mode (if it's changed by a TasCommand), depending on its original value.
 It will never return to RECORD mode.

 ## Issues